last updated 24/05/2018

 Solar Panel Rating = 1589 / 7 = 227W

 So in this case you need around 227W of solar panels.
 Or do you?
 What if it’s cloudy?
 What if your panels are dirty?
 What if your panels are not faced directly at the sun and at the correct angle?
 What if you leave the lights on longer than calculated?
 What about the loss in panel efficiency with elevated temperatures?
 What about loss in panel efficiency as they age?
-What about the fact that your regulator is not 100% efficient?
-What about the variation in load from the fridges depending on ambient temperature?
+What about the fact that your solar regulator is not 100% efficient?
+What about the charging efficiency of the battery?
+What about the variation in load from the fridge depending on ambient temperature?
 What about variations in irradiation due to season?
 What about variations in irradiation from different locations as you travel around?
 What if, at the same time, you want to chill a carton of warm beer, charge your laptop, charge your torch and crank some tunes on your stereo?

 So the equation would become incredibly complicated if you were to try to work it all out.
 You need to multiply by a fudge factor.
 The fudge factor is a number anywhere between 1 and infinity.
 It’s simply down to probability of running out of power.
-Assuming you run your system 24 hours a day 365 days a year, if your fudge factor is 1, then you might run out of power most of the time.
-If it’s 1.2 you might run out of power 50 days a year.
-If it’s 1.5 you might run out of power 10 days a year.
+The fudge factor should be at minimum 1.2 to overcome just the efficiency losses in charging.
+Assuming you run your system 24 hours a day 365 days a year, if your fudge factor is 1, then you’ll run out of power most of the time, since the system is not 100% efficient.
+If it’s 1.2 you might run out of power 100 days a year.
+If it’s 1.5 you might run out of power 20 days a year.
 There is no way to guarantee power, you are simply shifting the probability.
-If you are powering life critical systems, your fudge factor might be 10 or more.
-A typical fudge factor might be say 1.2.
+If you are powering life critical systems your fudge factor might be 10 or more.
+A typical fudge factor might be say 1.3.
 So in our example it changes:

-For touring with vehicles, a good sized solar panel is around 80W.
+For touring with vehicles, a good sized solar panel is around 100W to 130W.
 It’s a compromise between economies of scale and how awkward and difficult to access / install / maintain / vulnerability to vibrations and movement.
 Larger panels get pretty heavy and 130W is towards the upper end of what sized panels I would take on a touring vehicle.
-Assuming 80W panels, we need:
+Assuming 100W panels, we need:

 Peak Sun Hours

-So you would need around 16 x 80W panels.
+So you would need around 14 x 100W panels.